 jdk.tls.namedGroups system property.

 Establishing a TLS connection, which is usually called TLS handshake, requires several steps such as negotiating cryptographic mechanisms, authentication, key exchange and so on.
 These steps take time.
-If a TLS server is supposed to handle many connection, performance of the TLS handshake may become an issue.
+If a TLS server is supposed to handle many connections, the performance of the TLS handshake may become an issue.
 One of the ways to improve TLS performance is to re-use the TLS sessions which have been established earlier.

 Session tickets allow a TLS server to operate stateless.
-During first TLS handshake, the TLS server sends internal session information in the form of an encrypted session ticket to a client.
+During the first TLS handshake, the TLS server sends internal session information in the form of an encrypted session ticket to a client.
 When the client connects to the server next time, it sends the session ticket to the server to resume the session.
-This can significantly improve the performance and scalability of the TLS server since the TLS handshake takes less steps.
+This can significantly improve the performance and scalability of the TLS server since the TLS handshake takes fewer steps.
 It can also improve memory usage of the TLS server since it has to store less information about TLS sessions.

 Java 13 now supports session tickets.
 This feature is not yet enabled by default.
 To turn it on, you’ll have to set the